javedali99/si2023-compound-flooding/README.md

 ## Study Area 📍

-The figure below shows, (a) Study area: Manhattan, New York City, and (b) eight catchments used in the study area.
+The figure below shows, (a) the Study area: Manhattan, New York City, and (b) eight catchments used in the study area.

 <p align="center">
     <img src="figures/Maps/study_area_nyc.png" alt="study-area-nyc" width="750">